Construction of Ceelnimcoon's new health post

 Notably, in times of crises, the community depends on Village Development Committees (VDCs) for internal support.
 The type of support received included: Mobilization of needed resources, local contributions, information sharing, seeking external aid and support, and fundraising.
 From a social standpoint, both the VDC and traditional elders can be viewed as community internal institutions, therefore this could imply an enhanced level of community empowerment.
 From the perspectives of old women in Ceelmidgaan village, there has been an observed change in the seasonal availability and quantity of the communal wells and livestock as livelihood resources as a result of climate variations.
 These climate variations were reported to have contributed to the decreased of HH income, water table and increased incidences of diseases on both human and livestock.

 According to the Community Adaptation and Action Plans (CAAPs), their first priority is a health and this village community committee decided to construct new health post which will implement it through community fundraising campaigns which will be linked to the Bulshokaab online fundraising platform.
-The VDC elects three signatory committee who manages the community bank accounts and fundraising sub-committee who will also lead all fundraising campaign activities.
+The VDC elects three signatory committee who manages the community bank accounts and fundraising sub-committee who will also lead all fundraising campaign activities to be able to collect $7000 of the project budget to receive a matching fund of $20,000 from Oxfam.